dofusdude/dofusdude-java/docs/SetsApi.md

     SetsApi apiInstance = new SetsApi(defaultClient);
-    String language = "en"; // String | a valid language code String game = "dofus2"; // String |
+    String language = "en"; // String | a valid language code String game = "dofus3"; // String | dofus3 | dofus3beta
     String sortLevel = "asc"; // String | sort the resulting list by level, default unsorted Integer filterMinHighestEquipmentLevel = 190; // Integer | only results where the equipment with the highest level is above or equal to this value
     Integer filterMaxHighestEquipmentLevel = 200; // Integer | only results where the equipment with the highest level is below or equal to this value
     Integer pageSize = 20; // Integer | size of the results from the list. -1 disables pagination and gets all in one response.
     Integer pageNumber = 1; // Integer | page number based on the current page[size].
 So you could get page 1 with 8 entrys and page 2 would have entries 8 to 16.
     Set<String> fieldsSet = Arrays.asList(); // Set<String> | adds fields from their detail endpoint to the item list entries.
 Multiple comma separated values allowed.
-    Boolean filterIsCosmetic = true; // Boolean | filter sets based on if they only got cosmetic items in it.
-If true, the item ids are for the cosmetic endpoints instead of equipment. try {
+    Boolean filterContainsCosmeticsOnly = true; // Boolean | filter sets based on if they only got cosmetic items in it.
+If true, the item ids are for the cosmetic endpoints instead of equipment.
+    Boolean filterContainsCosmetics = true; // Boolean | filter sets based on if they got cosmetic items in it. try {
-      SetsListPaged result = apiInstance.getSetsList(language, game, sortLevel, filterMinHighestEquipmentLevel, filterMaxHighestEquipmentLevel, pageSize, pageNumber, fieldsSet, filterIsCosmetic);
+      ListSets result = apiInstance.getSetsList(language, game, sortLevel, filterMinHighestEquipmentLevel, filterMaxHighestEquipmentLevel, pageSize, pageNumber, fieldsSet, filterContainsCosmeticsOnly, filterContainsCosmetics);
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling SetsApi#getSetsList");